 With this method, a 3D object is modeled (referred to as ,reference object’ in the following) that will follow an object in the live footage as precisely as possible.
 This object should be well marked with 2D tracks to make it easier to track.
 This can - but doesn’t have to be - the same object that will be replaced by the 3D object in the footage (it should, however, be closely related).
 Assuming you want to replace a person’s thumb with a robot thumb.
 You can track the thumb, which would be difficult because it has very few visual characteristics that are easy to track.
 Instead, you can use a checkered pattern (in the real world you would use a special tracking glove in the live footage) attached to the thumb that moves as the thumb does.

 A plane was created (make a note of the frame; later the reference object must be made a Child object of the Object Tracker at this frame if you want it to move with it) as a reference object and positioned to lie over the checkerboard pattern.
 The reference object has the same size as in the live footage (in this example 14 cm x 14 cm, for example).

-This layer is than placed into the Object Tracker’s Geometry Object field (Reconstruction tab).
+This layer is then placed into the Object Tracker’s Geometry Object field (Tracker tab).
 The following must be true for the geometry object: